leahnp/pipeline-library/README.md

 rootfs.[].buildArgs.[].value | arg value
 rootfs.[].buildArgs.[].secret | Path to Vault K/V value.
 I.e `kv-backend/kv-name/kv-value-name`
 rootfs.[].buildArgs.[].env | Name of Jenkins environment variable to take value from.
-Environment variables from [git plugin](https://wiki.jenkins.io/display/JENKINS/Git+Plugin) and [Jenkins](https://wiki.jenkins.io/display/JENKINS/Building+a+software+project#Buildingasoftwareproject-belowJenkinsSetEnvironmentVariables) are supported rootfs.[].context | Path, relative to current workspace, to which rootfs folder build this image.
-I.e. `/something/under/rootfs` rootfs.[].chart | Name of the chart using this image, under `charts` rootfs.[].value | Dot-path to value under the chart's values.yaml that sets this image for the chart.
+Environment variables from [git plugin](https://wiki.jenkins.io/display/JENKINS/Git+Plugin) and [Jenkins](https://wiki.jenkins.io/display/JENKINS/Building+a+software+project#Buildingasoftwareproject-belowJenkinsSetEnvironmentVariables) are supported rootfs.[].context | Path, relative to `current workspace/rootfs`, to which rootfs contains the docker file for this image.
+I.e. specifying `myimage` will look for `Dockerfile` under `/jenkins/workspace/rootfs/myimage` rootfs.[].dockerContext | Path relative to current `current workspace` that will serve as docker build context.
+I.e. specifying `.` will result in `docker build . -f /jenkins/workspace/rootfs/rootfs.[].context/Dockerfile` rootfs.[].chart | Name of the chart using this image, under `charts` rootfs.[].value | Dot-path to value under the chart's values.yaml that sets this image for the chart.
 I.e. `section.image.myawesomecontainer`